DanielXMoore/CoffeeCoverage/docs/HOWTO-istanbul.md

 tweak a few things with environment variables, or you can set up [custom options with a loader](#writing-a-custom-loader).

-You can control how `coffee-coverage/register-istanbul` will work with the following environment
+You can control how `@danielx/coffeecoverage/register-istanbul` will work with the following environment
 variables:

 * `COFFEECOV_OUT` - (defaults to 'coverage/coverage-coffee.json') location to write coverage JSON
   report when your process exits.
-* `COFFEECOV_INIT_ALL` - (defaults to 'true') if set to 'true', then coffee-coverage will recursively walk through the current folder looking for .coffee files at startup, so you will see 0% coverage for files that are never loaded.  coffee-coverage will ignore the './test', './node_modules', and './.git' folders.
+* `COFFEECOV_INIT_ALL` - (defaults to 'true') if set to 'true', then CoffeeCoverage will recursively walk through the current folder looking for .coffee files at startup, so you will see 0% coverage for files that are never loaded.
+CoffeeCoverage will ignore the './test', './node_modules', and './.git' folders.
 If you want to ignore other folders, see [#how to write a custom loader](#writing-a-custom-loader).